Skip to Main Content

 Gail Crowther

 Gail Crowther is a freelance writer, researcher, and academic.
-She is the author of The Haunted Reader and Sylvia Plath and the coauthor of Sylvia Plath in Devon: A Year’s Turning and These Ghostly Archives: The Unearthing of Sylvia Plath.
-Gail divides her time between the North of England with her dog, George, and London.
-As a feminist vegan she engages with politics concerning gender, power, and animal rights.
+She is the author of Three-Martini Afternoons at the Ritz, The Haunted Reader and Sylvia Plath, and the coauthor of Sylvia Plath in Devon and These Ghostly Archives.
+Gail divides her time between the North of England and London.
+As a feminist vegan, she engages with politics concerning gender, power, and animal rights.

 Product Details